MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/exocortices.md

 them faster, and makes you see the holes in your logic as soon as you come back from lunch, glance at your notes and realise why your planned approach won't work before you're halfway through implementing it.

-The most impactful downside to having and relying on an exocortex is, put simply, you're screwed when it's not there.
-It's a structure you come to rely on heavily, for thinking and composing ideas, and that makes it hard to work if it isn't present.
-This, originally, was the reason for writing my version of an exocortex.
-I forgot my index card based original structure on the way to the library and, well, had to go back home, grab it, and go back to the library before I was actually able to do the thinking I originally wanted.
-The same problem, but more severe happens when you lose it, it will take a long time to reconstruct, if you ever fully do.

-I 'fixed' (worked around, rather) this by moving to a digital version that uses a series of plain text files in a synched file folder (Dropbox or Syncthing, whatever you already have set up), which makes sure I don't forget it.
-It does come with the (smaller) downside of not being able to use it without a computer that is appropriately setup.

 ## Why personal wikis fail